AustinCodingAcademy/student-gitbook/intro-to-web-dev.md

 ---
 #### CDN's

-A CDN loads a lot of content into something you choose - namely your site.

-The goal of a CDN is to serve content to end-users with high availability and high performance.
+A CDN is a link that loads a lot of content from a server into the your site with high availability and high performance.

+CDN's allow us to use links and keywords to add capabilities to sites like Google Fonts, Responsiveness, and icons.

-CDN's do this by putting your content in many places (servers) at once, providing superior coverage to your users.
+CDN's do this by putting the content in many places (servers) at once, providing superior coverage to your users.
 [Deep Dive](https://www.incapsula.com/cdn-guide/what-is-cdn-how-it-works.html)

-Think of Neo from the Matrix who wanted many different capabilities so he uploaded them quickly.
-That's what CDN's allow us to do for our sites.

 ---